 2. What is the NCAA, and How Does It Work for Basketball?

-The NCAA (National Collegiate Athletic Association) is a nonprofit organisation that oversees sports at about 1,100 U.S. schools.
-Around 350 schools are playing in Division I, the highest level of NCAA competition for men's and women's basketball.
+The NCAA (National Collegiate Athletic Association) is a nonprofit organization that oversees sports at about 1,100 U.S. schools.
+Around 350 schools are playing in Division I, the highest level of NCAA competition for men’s and women’s basketball.
 The NCAA sets rules for eligibility, scholarships, and payments, managed by a Board of Governors and, specifically for Division I, by a council made up of school and conference representatives.
-Student-athletes must familiarise themselves with the NCAA's rules, as well as with the regulations of the relevant Conference, to avoid any problems with respect to eligibility.
+Student-athletes must familiarise themselves with the NCAA’s rules, as well as with the regulations of the relevant Conference, to avoid any problems with respect to eligibility.

 3. What Are Division I Basketball Conferences?